jxnxthxnz/cse15l-lab-reports/lab5.md

 written_2/travel_guides/berlitz2/Beijing-WhatToDo.txt
 written_2/travel_guides/berlitz2/Cancun-WhereToGo.txt
 ```
-The -size option was used which means we can search for specifc files by file size (less than 1 megabyte in this example).
+The -size option was used which means we can search for specific files by file size (less than 1 megabyte in this example).
 This option is useful to easily see which files are larger or smaller than a specific file size.\
 Source: [Link](https://geekflare.com/how-to-use-find-command-in-linux/)